 Today you’ll have to get up early for a special experience.
 Take your car and drive to watch the sunrise at the Alto Vista Chapel.
-You won’t be alone here.
-Arubans gather here for church service (if it’s a Saturday).
+You likely won’t be alone here, as Arubans gather here for church service (if it’s a Saturday) during sunrise.

 Make sure to also follow the signs to Altovista Trail for some great viewpoints over the ocean!
 It’s an easy and light hike, but make sure to bring closed shoes (everything has thorns here).
-While you take the trail you can listen to the community chant their church songs.
-It’s a magical scenery while the sun rises above the ocean.
+While you hike along the trail you can listen to the church community chant their worship songs.
+It’s a magical scenery while the sun rises above the ocean!

 After this you deserve a hearty breakfast.
-Go eat at “Salt ‘n Pepper” and enjoy the French Toast with fresh strawberries and the different omelets.
-Portion sizes are huge, so don’t order too much off of the tempting menu.
+Go eat at “Salt & Pepper” and enjoy the French Toast with fresh strawberries and the different omelettes.
+Just be warned: Portion sizes are huge, so don’t order too much off of the tempting menu 😉

 Now you might want to take a break at the hotel pool or the beach and take some time to digest 😉